TheHive-Project/CortexDocs/admin/admin-guide.md

 If needed, an `orgAdmin` or a `superAdmin` can unlock a locked user account.

-### Analyzers
+### Analyzers and Responders
-Analyzers can be enabled, disabled and configured only by `orgAdmin` users. `superAdmins` roles cannot do that.
+Analyzers and responders can be enabled, disabled and configured only by `orgAdmin` users. `superAdmins` roles cannot do that.

 Analyzer management is done in two locations:

-- Under the *Organization* > *Configurations* tab, `orgAdmin` users can define the configuration for all the available analyzers, including settings which are common to all the flavors of a given analyzer.
+- Under the *Organization* > *Analyzers Config* tab, `orgAdmin` users can define the configuration for all the available analyzers, including settings which are common to all the flavors of a given analyzer.
 - Under the *Organization* > *Analyzers* tab, `orgAdmin` users can disable, enable and configure specific analyzer flavors.
-They can override the global configuration inherited from the *Organization* > *Configuration* tab and add additional, non-global configuration that some analyzer flavors might need to work correctly.
+They can override the global configuration inherited from the *Organization* > *Analyzers Config* tab and add additional, non-global configuration that some analyzer flavors might need to work correctly.
+- Under the *Organization* > *Responders Config* tab, `orgAdmin` users can define the configuration for all the available responders, including settings which are common to all the flavors of a given responders.
+- Under the *Organization* > *Responders* tab, `orgAdmin` users can disable, enable and configure specific responder flavors.
+They can override the global configuration inherited from the *Organization* > *Responders Config* tab and add additional, non-global configuration that some responder flavors might need to work correctly.

 **Important Note**:

 ![analyzer configuration](../images/analyzer_config.png)

-The analyzer configuration can only be seen by `orgAdmin` users of a given organization. `superAdmin` users cannot view analyzer configuration.
+The configuration can only be seen by `orgAdmin` users of a given organization. `superAdmin` users cannot view analyzer configuration.

 ![analyzers](../images/analyzers.png)